chris-hatton/mpp-composite-example/README.md

 It's assumed the reader is familiar enough with KMP, and the context around [KT-52172](https://youtrack.jetbrains.com/issue/KT-52172/Multiplatform-Support-composite-builds), to have the requisite software installed.

-:warning: Before attempting to use this project; **you must edit the `local.properties` file** at `build-system/local.properties` with the location of your local Android SDK installation.
+:warning: Before attempting to use this project; **you must edit the `local.properties` file** at `build-system/local.properties` with the location of your own local Android SDK installation.
 The Gradle projects at `library`, `app` and `composite` have their own apparent `local.properties` files too; but to avoid duplicated maintenance these are symlinked to `build-system/local.properties`, making this the only necessary edit.

 ### Running without Composite (Baseline)